sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 ![image](img/2_run_on_wh.png)

-Let's run through the cells in the Notebook.
-Here are some details to keep in mind.

-Thanks to the GIT integration done in the previous step, the PDFs and image files we are going to be using have already been copied into your Snowflake account.
-We are using two sets of documents, for bikes and skis, as well as images for both.

 > ###
-> ### IMPORTANT NOTE: Steps 3 and 4 should be completed in the Snowflake Notebook.
+> ### IMPORTANT NOTE: Run through all the cells in the Snowflake Notebook before proceeding.
 > ###

-## Step 5: Explore the Semantic Model
+## Step 3: Explore Semantic Model

 The [semantic model](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst/semantic-model-spec) maps business terminology to the structured data and adds contextual meaning.
 It allows [Cortex Analyst](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst) to generate the correct SQL for a question asked in natural language.